mtsmn/IoT/getting_started/getting-started-iot-monitoring.md

  6. Add a comment so that you can easily identify this API key and authentication token combination.
  7. Click **Generate**.
 3. Configure your app to connect to {{site.data.keyword.Bluemix_notm}}.
-Navigate to the root of the *iot-guide-conveyor-ui-angular* repository and create a `basicConfig.json` file that contains the following content:
+Navigate to the root of the *guide-conveyor-ui-angular* repository and create a `basicConfig.json` file that contains the following content:
   ```
 {
   "org": "your orgID",